How Do You Know You’re Dealing With A Slumlord ?

 Featured

 January 11, 2021: Cheektowaga-Omni, a production, media, and marketing company has today announced its foray into film making with the production of a socially conscious movie, “My Name is Brad”.
 The company hopes to engage the public and has started fundraising, soliciting support from keen donors and people who value movies with a cultural and socially significant theme.
+As part of its evolving services, the company has also expanded into AV for corporate meetings, underscoring its versatility in both entertainment and professional media solutions.

 The prevailing atmosphere in the USA makes it ripe for movies like My Name is Brad to be an eye-opener for a public swayed by bigotry and misinformation.
 Moreover, homelessness is a growing issue that is affecting many people.